 Rockhounding

-The riverbanks and riverbeds of the Sixes River are rich in gravel and rocks of various sizes and colors, making them ideal for rock collectors.
+The river is known for gravel bars rich in collectible rocks of various sizes and colors.
 Common finds include white quartz, agate, petrified wood, and green, yellow, and red brecciated jasper.

 In the mid-1800s, rich gold placer deposits were discovered on the Sixes River, attracting early settlers.
 While the gold rush eventually declined, traces of gold can still be found.